OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/debugging/om_command.rst

 The following commands perform profiling or tracing on a run script, filtering their target functions based on pre-defined groups of functions that can be displayed using the `-h` command line option.
-For example, here's the usage output for the `openmdao trace` command, which includes the function groups available at the time of this writing:
+For example, here's the usage output for the :code:`openmdao trace` command, which includes the function groups available at the time of this writing:

 .. code-block:: none